ABOUT OSCAR

 UPDATES:

 Currently, the OSCARMcMaster trunk repository for the source code is updated by the developers twice a year, in April and October, with clear outlines for users in advance, of what each new release will contain.
-Updates are overseen by a technical committee and a product management committee, with representation from McMaster, the development community, the support provider community and us, OCUS, representing the user community, to ensure that quality standards for the source code are maintained and that the project remains unified, free and open.
+Updates are overseen by a technical committee and a product management committee.
+Once the updates are officially released, the various OSCAR support providers in the market are free to update their customer’s systems with the newer versions, at their, and their clients' discretion.

 The various OSCAR support providers are also free to do some custom programming and development work for specific clients, however, under the open source license rules, they are obligated to voluntarily share these improvements back to the main code repository.
 To read more please refer to OSCARs "open source code of ethical conduct" here.